ejamesc/grepbook/README.md

 Some random project, oestensibly to record book reviews, but also to

-a) learn Go web app testing
+1. learn Go web app testing
-b) proper vendoring
+2. proper vendoring
-c) the Quill editor (along with its fascinating OTTypes), and finally
+3. the Quill editor (along with its fascinating OTTypes), and finally
-d) to showcase some Go webapp tricks I've picked up while building Commoncog.
+4. to showcase some Go webapp tricks I've picked up while building Commoncog.